ADULT STUDY LEADERS

 Born in Newport News, Virginia to the late Jessie, Sr. and Elvin Taylor, she is the second child of eight siblings.
 She attended grammar school, high school and college in the Newport News and Hampton, Virginia area, and in Florida.
 Relocating to the state of Florida, she began working in different school districts, retiring after 30 years of service.

 Jacqueline Brooks is a member of the North East District and lives in Jacksonville.
-She has served as the Secretary of the Reading Program, Secretary and on Mission u Nominations and as the Chair with the Florida Conference.
-She served on the North East District as Secretary, Communication and serves as her local church as unit President.
+She has served in the Florida Conference as Secretary of Program Resources, Secretary, and Chair of Nominations.
+In the North East district, she served as Secretary, Communications Coordinator, and at her local church as Unit President.
 She has taught Early Childhood Education for over 35 years.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.